-STIF Sexual Health Advising (SHA) Competency is a clinical training package to train and assess the knowledge and competence of healthcare professionals working as Sexual Health Advisers working in a Specialist Sexual Health/Genito-Urinary Medicine setting or an Integrated GUM/CASH setting and other professionals who are undertaking the role/duties of a Health Adviser (for example, specialist nurses).
+STIF Sexual Health Advising (SHA) Competency Training and Assessment programme is a clinical training package to train and assess the knowledge and competence of healthcare professionals working as Sexual Health Advisers working in a Specialist Sexual Health/Genito-Urinary Medicine setting or an Integrated GUM/CASH setting and other professionals who are undertaking the role/duties of a Health Adviser (for example, specialist nurses).
 Training is provided by Registered STI Foundation Competency Trainers.

-The STIF Sexual Health Advising Competency training and assessment pathway should be completed within 12 months of the date of the first assessment (unless extenuating circumstances).
+The STIF Sexual Health Advising (SHA) Competency Training and Assessment programme should be completed within 12 months of the date of the first assessment (unless extenuating circumstances).
 On successful completion of the training and assessment programme, a Certificate of STI Foundation Sexual Health Advising Competency is awarded.
 The Certificate needs to be revalidated every five years.